bruehldev/KeycloakInAngular/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+# Notes

+  - Keycloak is injected and initialized at main.ts.
+  - keycloakRealm and keycloakBaseUrl must be set in src/environments/environment.ts.
+  - src/assets/keycloak.json, is where we defined the keycloak client configuration.

+*Make sure that keycloak is running before running this app on ng serve.
+This project is calling keycloak from port 8380, you may want to change that to 8080 if you deploy keycloak as default (src/environments/environment.ts).